-When working with policing there are three categories that we can use to see if a packet conforms the traffic contract or not:
+When working with policing, there are three categories that we can use to see if a packet conforms to the traffic contract or not:

-When we use 2 categories (conforming and exceeding) we’ll probably want the packet to be forwarded when it’s conforming and dropped when it’s exceeding.
-When we use 3 categories we can forward the packet when it’s conforming, re-mark it when exceeding and drop it when violating.
-There are 3 different policing “techniques” that we have:
+When we use two categories (conforming and exceeding), we’ll probably want the packet to be forwarded when it’s conforming and dropped when it’s exceeding.
+When we use three categories, we can forward the packet when it’s conforming, re-mark it when exceeding and drop it when violating.
+There are three different policing “techniques” that we have:

 - Single rate, two-color (one token bucket).